Politics & International Affairs

 • Write the findings in a scholarly publishable-quality original dissertation that evaluates the effectiveness of the project and the implications of the findings and contributes to the field.

-• Communication: Students should be able to make clear and effective demonstrations of their work in writing and in public presentations.
+• Communication: Students should be able to make clear and effective demonstrations of their work in writing and public presentations.

 • Students will demonstrate expert writing skills and be able to summarize and explain scholarly political science articles.